Music - Master of Music Education

-Submit a video/DVD of yourself in a rehearsal situation or teaching in the classroom.
+Submit a video of yourself in a rehearsal situation or teaching in the classroom.

 Include a copy your teaching certificate.
 If you do not have one, provide written evidence of your teaching ability and projected certificate completion date.

 Additional Admission Requirements (International Students Only)